 When conducting market research, FMCG companies often use a range of research methodologies to gain insights into consumer preferences, behavior, and trends.
 Here are some standard market research methods that are most commonly used for FMCG:

 A starting point for market research that provides initial data directly from target customers.
-Brands can work with an agency to conduct surveys through different channels, including phone interviews, in-person interviews, social media platforms, forums, etc.
+Brands can work with an agency to conduct surveys through different channels, including phone interviews, in-person interviews, social media platforms, forums, and other online platforms.

 For instance, an FMCG packaging design agency can get better insights into customer preferences after conducting surveys.
-This can help them design more attention-grabbing and compelling package designs.
+It can help them design more attention-grabbing and compelling package designs.

 Apart from that, surveys can help understand the demographics and psychographics of the target market from a significantly closer angle.